markmerker/thinkcspy/_sources/GeneralIntro/LPS/OverviewComputerPrograms.rst

 Overview - Computers and Programs
 -----------------------------------------

 As you know, there are computers everywhere.
 For this course, we are going to concentrate on the thing you are looking at now, your desktop, laptop or pad computer.
-Most of what we will learn about it will apply to many other computers, but we will focus on this to keeps thinks (relatively) simple.
+Most of what we will learn about it will apply to many other computers, but we will focus on this to keep things (relatively) simple.

 A computer is an electronic device that takes various kinds of **input**, **processes** it, and generates various kinds of **output**.
 What could be simpler?
 Well, let's explain it a little more.